 If you want lower interest rates…

-Consolidating Federal Loans with a Private Lender
+Refinancing Federal Loans with a Private Lender

 Going this route is the only way to get lower interest rates on your federal student loans.
 That being said, this option is definitely not for everyone.
 By consolidating with a private lender you give up the perks that come with a federal loan.
-These include income based repayment plans and public service student loan forgiveness.
+These include income-based repayment plans and public service student loan forgiveness.
 If you think that there is any chance that you will need these government perks, it is probably best to keep your loans with the federal government.

-There are many options for consolidation of Nelnet student loans.
+There are many options for Nelnet student loans.
 The most important thing is to evaluate all of the potential choices and to pick the one that works best for your personal situation.
 There really isn’t a one size fits all approach to loan consolidation.